The 8 Best Things to Do in Kansas City

 8. Shop, eat, and be entertained at historic Union Station

 Built in 1914, this architectural gem served as a working railway station until the 1980s, when it closed after years of neglect.
 In 1999, however, it reopened after a historic renovation that removed more than 10 million pounds of debris and restored the building to its original glory—all 850,000 square feet of it.
 Today, Union Station still serves Amtrak trains, but it also houses classic restaurants like Pierpont’s and Harvey’s, live entertainment at City Stage Theatre, a planetarium, a science center, and more.
-While visiting, be sure to also check out the massive chandeliers, 95-foot ceiling, and six-foot-wide-clock in the Grand Hall.
+While visiting, be sure to also check out the massive chandeliers, 95-foot-high ceiling, and six-foot-wide clock in the Grand Hall.

 This article was originally published in May 2021.
-It’s been updated several times, most recently in May 2023.
+It’s been updated several times, most recently in June 2024.
 Tim Chester contributed reporting.

 Jill Dutton is a freelance travel writer with a focus on local foods, outdoor activities, train travel, and liquor trends.